Magical objects in Harry Potter: Resurrection Stone

-Dumbledore recovered the ring from Marvolo's estate, recognizing it as both a Horcrux and one of the Deathly Hallows.
+Dumbledore is depicted as having recovered the ring from Marvolo's estate, recognizing it as both a Horcrux and one of the Deathly Hallows.
 Forgetting that as a Horcrux, it was likely to be protected by curses laid by Voldemort, and blinded by personal desire, Dumbledore attempted to use the Resurrection Stone to talk to his deceased family.
-The curse destroyed his hand and began to spread throughout his body.
-Though the spread was partly contained in the destroyed and blackened hand by Snape, Dumbledore was doomed, having, at most, a year left to live.
-In their Kings Cross encounter, Dumbledore told Harry that this proved he had learned nothing from his past mistakes and ambitions for using the Hallows, and was part of the reason for his fear that Harry might also become obsessed with their power if told of them.
+The curse disfigured his hand and began to spread into his body.
+Although Snape partly contained the spread in the damaged and blackened hand, Dumbledore was doomed to have, at most, a year left to live.

-The stone was later passed to Harry through Dumbledore's will, hidden inside the Golden Snitch Harry caught with his mouth, nearly swallowing it, in his first-ever Quidditch match.
-The Snitch revealed the message "I open at the close" when touched by Harry's lips.
-Harry is unable to open the Snitch until he is about to die in the Forest, and realises then "the close" means the end, or his death.
+The stone is later passed to Harry through Dumbledore's will.
 Harry uses the Stone to summon his deceased loved ones – his parents, his godfather Sirius Black, and Remus Lupin – to comfort him and strengthen his courage, before he goes to meet his death at Voldemort's hand.
-The stone falls unseen from Harry's numb fingers in the Forbidden Forest as he reaches Voldemort's encampment.
-Harry survives the encounter and he and Dumbledore's portrait later agreed that Harry will neither search for it nor tell others where it is.
-In a 2007 interview, J. K. Rowling said she would like to believe a centaur's hoof pushed it into the ground, burying it forever.
+The stone falls unseen from Harry's fingers in the Forbidden Forest as he reaches Voldemort's encampment.
+Harry survives the encounter and he and Dumbledore's portrait later agreed that Harry will neither search for the stone nor tell others where it is.